Note: Richmond and Baltimore customers should also refer to the specific packaging instructions defined below (item 4-a).

 Financial Institutions should obtain as much information as possible from their customer regarding the type and extent of the contamination before contacting the local Cash Office to deposit Contaminated Currency.

-Contamination may result in Currency emitting offensive odors and displaying mold-like conditions.
 In general, contamination may be caused by the following:

 The Federal Reserve Banks have developed the following special deposit requirements for the treatment of contaminated currency.
 These requirements help protect the safety of staff at the Federal Reserve Banks and within your financial institution.